hespanha/tenscalc/doc/sphinx/operations.rst

        regarding of whether or not this is true*.

    * - .. function:: lu_l(A)
+       .. function:: lu_u(A)
+       .. function:: lu_d(A)
-     - Returns the lower triangular matrix in an LU factorization (which is guaranteed to be nonsingular).
+     - Returns the lower-triangular matrix in an LU factorization (which is guaranteed to be nonsingular), the upper-triangular matrix, or just the main diagonal of the upper-triangular matrix (as a vector).

-       The LU factorization uses "pychologically upper/lower
+       The LU factorization uses "pychologically
-       triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see
+       upper/lower-triangular matrices", i.e., matrices that are
-       |matlab|'s documentation for lu with sparse matrices).

-     - This function can only be applied to a matrix that has been factorized with |lu|.

-   * - .. function:: lu_u(A)
-     - Returns the upper triangular matrix in an LU factorization.

-       The LU factorization uses "pychologically upper/lower
-       triangular matrices", i.e., matrices that are triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see
-       |matlab|'s documentation for lu with sparse matrices).
+       triangular up to a permutation, with permutations selected to minimize the fill-in for sparse matrices and reduce computation time (see |matlab|'s documentation for lu with sparse matrices).

-     - This function can only be applied to a matrix that has been factorized with |lu|.

-   * - .. function:: lu_d(A)
-     - Return the main diagonal of the U matrix in an LU factorization.

-     - This function can only be applied to a matrix that has been factorized with |lu|.
+     - These functions can only be applied to a matrix that has been factorized with |lu|.

    * - .. function:: norm(x)
        .. function:: norm(x,2)
      - 2-norm of a scalar or a vector